Krafalski/youtube-test/README.md

 For this project, you will work with at least one other person to recreate parts of the YouTube application.

+> **Note**: Your contributions to this group project must be equitable.
+Failure to make meaningful individual contributions to this project may lead to a separate assessment of some kind or a failing grade.

 ![](./assets/home-2.png)

 ## Getting started